BITRE-Telematics/Yulo/README.md

 ```
 All other fields are ignored.

-You will need to create a NEO4j database (with receiving server if using LOAD_CSV) either locally or on another machine and then add the ip, port number and credentials to config.yaml and creds.yaml files in goyulo/src/yuloserver
+You will need to create a NEO4j database (with receiving server if using LOAD_CSV) either locally or on another machine and then add the ip, port number and credentials to config.yaml and creds.yaml files in `yuloserver/`.
+The code assumes a fabric database is set up with the name in `yuloserver/creds.yaml` as `fabric_db` encompassing all databases where data might be stored.
+You can start with just one, but it must be added to the neo4j conf file.
+You can also stipulate separate databases for storing segment data and location data but this is not necessary.

 Once data is in the requistite format as described in TripGrouping or the wiki and relevant credential files are created.
 ![YULO logo](yulo_logo.svg)